bluewind159/DFG/README.md

 ```

 ## other train file
-The other training codes are as follows, the parameter and usage is same as train.py
+The other training codes are as follows, the argumets and usage is same as train.py
 * train_freeze*.py freeze the HGCLR only train the DFG
 * train_subtree.py divide the hierarchical tree into subtrees and apply DFG on the subtrees
 * train_origin.py original HGCLR without DFG